milesj/boost/docs/args.md

 ### Params

 Parameters (or positional arguments) are standalone arguments that are treated as values, and are parsed in a strict order.
-They're an important mechanism that serve 2 purposes.
+They're an important mechanism that serves 2 purposes.

 - They're a catch all bucket for arguments that _are not_ a command, option, or flag, nor do they appear after a rest `--` delimiter.